Big March storm system threatens US with tornadoes, blizzards and wildfire risk

 A regional outbreak of severe storms was expected Friday afternoon with some risk of thunderstorms extending from the Great Lakes to the Gulf Coast.

-The tornado threat pushes farther south on Saturday into the Gulf Coast states, including New Orleans and other parts of eastern Louisiana and much of Mississippi and Alabama.
+The tornado threat pushes farther south on Saturday into the Gulf Coast states, with areas at greatest risk including New Orleans and other parts of eastern Louisiana and much of Mississippi and Alabama.

 Forecasters warned that heavy snow whipped by powerful winds are likely to make travel treacherous in parts of the Rockies and Northern Plains.
 Blizzard conditions were possible in the Dakotas and Minnesota.